Updated: May 30

 A must, images need to be consistent, not just across the listing but across your entire product range.
 If there are any product variants (different colours, sizes etc.) the variant images need to have the product in the same location, shot from the same angle and under the same lighting.

 By being consistent across your product portfolio images should also be consistent with your brand, this may help customers to identify your brand amongst other sellers on Amazon.

 4. Use absolute/catalogue white.

-There is only one true white, it is measured as RGB 255,255,255; that may sound like nonsense to you, but all the white on the background of a photograph when measured should return that value.
+There is only one true white when it comes to digital displays, it is measured as RGB 255,255,255; that may sound like nonsense to you, but all the white on the background of a photograph when measured should return that value (excluding deliberate shadows).

-The reason that you want to ensure to replicate this white consistently throughout your image background is that if not it will detract attention from your product and towards the unsightly background image.
-Not only that your product will stick out like a sore thumb amidst the rest of the listings on the site, not for the right reasons.
+The reason that you want to replicate this white consistently throughout your image background is that if not it will steal attention from your product and towards the unsightly background image.
+Not only that, your product will stick out like a sore thumb amidst the rest of the listings on the site, and not for the right reasons.

 The first is that it makes your brand appear unwilling to invest in creating something new, what does that say about the products you are selling.
 Generic photography is a show of generic products.